asm0dey/de-ds/index.md

 ---

-# Data analyst responsibilities
+# BI analyst responsibilities

 5. Request final pipelines from DE for reporting
 6. Reporting on business success:
 * Business metric dashboards
 * Adhoc analyses (e.g., for marketing)

 <!--
 Once the recommender MVP is ready for production, the data analyst will work with data engineering to create pipelines for the data they need to monitor the recommender.
 In addition, they may define experiments in order to make their conclusions about the business impact of the new model more robust, such as only applying the recommender to part of the customer base in order to have a baseline to compare to.